hashicorp/packer/website/source/docs/post-processors/vagrant.html.markdown

   [text template](http://golang.org/pkg/text/template).
 By default this is a template that just sets the base MAC address so that networking works.

+* `compression_level` (integer) - An integer repesenting the
+  compression level to use when creating the Vagrant box.
+Valid values range from 0 to 9, with 0 being no compression and 9 being the best compression.

 The `vagrantfile_template` has the `BaseMACAddress` variable which is a string containing the MAC address of the first network interface.
 This must be set in the Vagrantfile for networking to work properly with Vagrant.
 An example